KarishmaB12/Twitter-Sentiment-Analysis-Task/README.md

 * Building a Classification Model using Logistic Regression Algorithm

-NOTE: To begin viewing the code, go to Twitter Data Analysis.ipynb
+NOTE: To begin viewing the code, go to "Twitter Data Analysis.ipynb" To view the preprocessing and analysis of tweets, go to "Analysis of Tweets.ipynb"